Master of Science in Electrical Engineering, 120 credits

 - Communication, Ethics and Sustainable Development

 In addition to the compulsory courses during the second and third semester the program offers a large number of complementary and highly related elective courses offered within both Electrical Engineering and Computer Science, which can be selected by students depending on the individual directions of interests.

 Finally, the fourth semester is dedicated to the Master's thesis project.

 - Bachelor's degree in electrical engineering or equivalent.
 The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university.

-- 30 ECTS credits in mathematics/applied mathematics, including courses in linear algebra and probability theory
+- 20 ECTS credits in mathematics/applied mathematics and/or applications of mathematics, including linear algebra and transform methods.

 - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
 This is normally attested by means of an internationally recognised test.